Moodring: Release and promotion

-Initially, Mya's third studio album was scheduled for release in November or December 2002 with the album's first single expected to be out in September 2002; however, nothing ever materialized.
+Initially, Mya's third studio album was scheduled for release in November or December 2002 with the album's first single expected to be out in September 2002; however, nothing ever materialized and the release date was postponed to February 25, 2003, then moved to June 24, 2003, before her label settled on July 22, 2003.
 Speaking with Billboard, Mya appointed the album's delay due to her transitioning within the Universal Music system from an independent label to A&M Records.
-After much delay, Interscope released Moodring on June 26, 2003, in Japan.
-A month later, Moodring arrived in stores on July 21, 2003, in the United Kingdom and the following day in the United States.
-Subsequently, Moodring was released on September 8, 2003 in Germany.
+After much delay, Interscope released Moodring on July 16, 2003, in Japan.
+Five days later, Moodring arrived in stores on July 21, 2003, in the United Kingdom and the following day in the United States.
+Subsequently, Moodring was released on September 8, 2003, in Germany.
 As strategic marketing, her label, Interscope coupled Moodring with limited-edition calendars.
 To kick off promotion for Moodring, Mya appeared and performed "Turn The Beat Around" on The Disco Ball.
 Taped in 2002, the ABC special aired on January 16, 2003.

 In late 2002, The Coca-Cola Company signed Mya to star in their new advertising campaign.
 Joined by rapper Common, their spot featured the two singing an original song based on the 1960s jazz hook of Eddie Harris' "Compared to What".
 Interspersed are scenes of each singer casting an amused but skeptical eye on the trappings of celebrity.
 The 90-second commercial aired during the 30th American Music Awards on January 13, 2003.
 During a press conference, Dominic Sandifer, senior VP of strategic marketing for Interscope, Geffen, and A&M at Universal Music Group, explained the motion behind the ideal joint project for labels nowadays, noting the Coca-Cola's campaign starring Mya and Common.
 He commented, "the beverage company licensed the song 'Real Compared to What' for use in its spots, placed Mya and Common in the ad and ran the campaign to coincide with the July release of Mya's album Moodring which featured their version of 'Real Compared to What'.
 The campaign was worth more than $10 million in promotional TV and radio media for Moodring.